Global Political Ecology Group

 NORAH GE

-Norah is an international development professional with work experience in different international organizations across North America, East Asia, and Europe.
+Norah Ge is an international development professional with work experience in different international organizations across North America, East Asia, and Europe.
 She recently graduated from UBC with a master's degree in International Forestry.
 Her current research interests focus on global biodiversity governance and the green development of China's overseas infrastructure investment.
 In her spare time, she loves to take solo road trips.

 QINGYANG LI

-Qingyang is a recent graduate of the Master of International Forestry program.
+Qingyang Li is a recent graduate of the Master of International Forestry program.
 Her journey began with a foundation in Ecology during her undergraduate studies in China.
 Transferring to the University of British Columbia, she deepened her knowledge in Natural Resources Conservation with a focus on Global Perspectives.
 Post-graduation, Qingyang engaged in a formative internship at the Hunan Academy of Forestry, where her involvement in a local conservation project fueled her desire to further her education.
 She returned to UBC for her Master’s, driven by her burgeoning interest in the dynamics of global political ecology, particularly the application of international conservation agreements at various governmental levels.
 Qingyang firmly believes that "conservation must take root locally" to be effective, and she is determined to be a catalyst for conservation and sustainable development within her research team.

 YUXI LIU